 I completed my undergraduate education at Marietta College, which is located in Ohio.
 While at Marietta College I achieved a Bachelor of Science in Health Science and received a Certificate in Leadership Studies from the Bernard P. McDonough Center for Leadership and Business.
 I was also a member of two academic honor societies Beta Beta Beta (Biology) and Psi Chi (Psychology).
 I had the opportunity to tutor undergraduate peers in biology courses relating to the life sciences.
 Once I graduated from Marietta College, I chose to pursue my Doctorate in Chiropractic at Logan University.
 I have become extensively educated on how the human body is built and how it functions.
 While at Logan University, I had the opportunity to tutor students in pathology.
 In my opinion, the human body is an amazing structure and I love learning about why our bodies function the way they do.
 Throughout my time as a collegiate member, I have completed over 90 credit hours of anatomy and physiology courses along with many general biology courses.
 As a tutor at Varsity Tutors, I help in subject areas relating to anatomy, physiology, nutrition, biology, and life sciences.
 When helping students learn about the human body, I like to make sure that the basics are fully understood before building with more information.
 I am a huge advocate of learning with illustrations and promoting a student to explore his or her learning style(s).
 I am very respectful of a student's pace and enjoy sharing useful study tools and techniques when it comes to learning these subjects.
 I enjoy staying healthy by exercising and eating well, watching movies and TV shows on Netflix, being outdoors, and hanging out with friends.

-Marietta College - BS, Health Science
+Undergraduate Degree: Marietta College - Bachelor of Science, Health Science

-Logan University - DC, Chiropractic
+Graduate Degree: Logan University - Unknown, Chiropractic

 What is your teaching philosophy?